Clouddevelopmentstudios/Tangram/README.md

 # Tangram

-If you can build a desktop app, you can also build a browser app.
-Tangram is a browser that supports desktop technologies like C++/COM, .NET Winform, and Java SWT.
-You can use both web and desktop technologies to develop brwoser applications.
-Tangram makes your desktop app as easy to install as a website and enjoys the dynamic update feature.
+Tangram is a Chromium-based Cloud App Browser.
+Tangram supports building web-style desktop applications.
+Bring components developed with desktop technology into the browser tab.
+Or add background page support for standalone desktop apps.
+Tangram makes your desktop application as easy to install as a website and enjoys dynamic updates.

 Tangram is based on Chromium.
 We have retained the full functionality of Chromium.